 Tablet holder is not as secure as we hoped

-The Vanswe Recumbent Exercise Bike offers one of the most comprehensive resistance systems for the price, and its Bluetooth connectivity sets it apart from other bikes at this price-point.
-The bike also offers the highest weight capacity of 380 pounds.
+The Vanswe Recumbent Exercise Bike offers one of the most comprehensive resistance systems for the price, and its Bluetooth connectivity sets it apart from other bikes at this price point.
+And another great thing about this machine?
+It offers the highest weight capacity of 380 pounds.

 Check out these quality elliptical machines next.